digitalheir/java-probabilistic-earley-parser/README.md

 parse:

 * any CFG in O(n³),
-* unambiguous CFGs and O(n²)
+* unambiguous CFGs in O(n²)
 * left-recursive unambiguous grammars in O(n)

-Note that this implementation does not apply [Joop Leo's improvement](http://www.sciencedirect.com/science/article/pii/030439759190180A) to run linearly on on right-recursive grammars as well, nor does it implement, nor [Aycock and Horspool's fix for nullable grammars](http://webhome.cs.uvic.ca/~nigelh/Publications/PracticalEarleyParsing.pdf).
-I would have liked to, but it takes considerable effort.
+Note that this implementation does not apply [Joop Leo's improvement](http://www.sciencedirect.com/science/article/pii/030439759190180A) to run linearly on on right-recursive grammars as well.
+I would have liked to, but implementing takes considerable effort.

-For a better parser, look into [Marpa](http://lukasatkinson.de/2015/marpa-overview/#earley-and-marpa).
+For a faster parser, look into [Marpa](http://lukasatkinson.de/2015/marpa-overview/#earley-and-marpa).
 Marpa is a C library with a Perl interface, and a Lua interface is underway.
 It is currently painful to embed within a Java project, however.

 ## License
 This software is licensed under the strong copyleft license [GNU GPLv3](http://choosealicense.com/licenses/gpl-3.0/).